jhenshaw/InstaSky/README.md

 * Add a dark theme
 * Add Lightbox support for on-page image and video viewing (maybe)
 * Expose RSS feeds for Bluesky users in some clever way
+* Link to automatically InstaSky-wrapped target pages instead of always to Bluesky
 * Collaborate with one of the projects bringing media-rich experiences to ATproto, like [Spark.](https://sprk.so/)

 Your ideas are always welcome.
 Please open an issue or a PR.

 ## Acknowledgements

-- Thanks to [ChatGPT](https://chatgpt.com) and [Claude.AI](https://Claude.AI) for contributing most of the Bluesky API interfaces and fixes to my CSS.
+- Thanks to [ChatGPT](https://chatgpt.com) and [Claude.AI](https://Claude.AI) for contributing most of the Bluesky API interfaces and CSS fixes.
-- Thanks to [Remix Icon](https://remixicon.com/) for the elegant SVG for icons, enabling a binary-free initial distribution.
+- Thanks to [Remix Icon](https://remixicon.com/) for the elegant SVG icons.

 Enjoy your media-rich home page while supporting a protocol that keeps you in control of your data!